• Skip to primary navigation

 Google also released a “Stadia Pro” tier subscription, which gives access to a whopping one or two free games per month.
 So far, the current list of free titles on Stadia Pro is games you’ve likely never heard of, with the exceptions of Metro Exodus and Orcs Must Die 3.

-The reason I’m talking so much about Google Stadia is that, while other cloud gaming services do exist on a much smaller scale, even before Stadia, Google was supposed to set the benchmark for the technology given that they’re, well, Google.
+I’m talking so much about Google Stadia because, while other cloud gaming services do exist on a much smaller scale, even before Stadia, Google was supposed to set the benchmark for the technology given that they’re, well, Google.
 It seemed at launch Google set the bar relatively low, but they’ve raised that bar gradually.

 So with Amazon announcing their own cloud gaming service, let’s examine what Amazon Luna will offer.